-Last updated in November 2015
+Last updated in May 2019

 The U.S. Department of Energy’s Energy Star program provides lists and energy-usage data on certified appliances.
-We also discuss energy-efficiency issues in our article "Appliances and Energy Efficiency."

 Fortunately, some area stores do have competent installers.
 And aside from relying on a store’s employees—or, more commonly, its subcontractors—for installation, you have other options for getting the work done.

-If you need to buy appliances as part of a larger remodeling job, your contractor can (and probably should) arrange for delivery and handle the installation.
+If you need to buy appliances as part of a larger remodeling job, your contractor can (and probably should) arrange for delivery and installation.
 If your contractor is responsible for these tasks, you can hold a single company accountable for making sure appliances arrive on time, get delivered without damaging your home, fit the allotted space, are installed correctly, and operate properly.
-This arrangement lets you focus on getting the best price (see below), rather than worrying about the kind of service the store will provide.
+This arrangement lets you focus on getting the best price, rather than worrying about the kind of service the store will provide.
 Keep in mind, however, that asking a remodeling company to manage delivery and installation is different from letting it buy the appliance, too.
 Nearly all remodelers will provide that service; in fact, some insist on purchasing it themselves.
 But they won’t necessarily look for and find the best price; and even when they do, many will mark it up.

 Another option is to install the appliance yourself.
 While some stores fold installation costs into appliance prices or delivery fees, most charge extra.
 And even stores that charge a single package price normally offer a discount if someone else handles the installation.